mojolingo/sippy_cup/README.markdown

 ### Available Scenario Steps

 Each command below can take [SIPp attributes](http://sipp.sourceforge.net/doc/reference.html) as optional arguments.
+For a full list of available steps, see the [API documentation](http://rubydoc.info/gems/sippy_cup/SippyCup/Scenario).

 * `sleep <seconds>` Wait a specified number of seconds
 * `invite` Send a SIP INVITE to the specified target